mariotlemes/non3GPP-WiFi/README.md

     <img src="figs/traceroute-ue-internet.png"/>
 </p>

-Note that you can see that the path to Internet through the UPF.
+From now, you can see that the traffic from UE to Internet goes through the UPF.

 ## E. Cleanning-up environment